6G-SANDBOX/docs/docs/toolkit-installer/use-jenkins.md

 Once the deployment time has elapsed, the elcm component is deployed:

 In this case, the elcm [input](https://github.com/6G-SANDBOX/6G-Library/blob/main/elcm/.tnlcm/public.yaml) fields are not required since the required_when is set to false in all fields.
 This indicates that it takes the values specified by default in the file [private.yaml](https://github.com/6G-SANDBOX/6G-Library/blob/main/elcm/variables/one/private.yaml).
-However, you can modify the values by passing the yaml file to it.
+However, you can modify the values by creating a yaml file locally and attaching it to the pipeline.
 Let's set these values:

 ```yaml
 one_elcm_influxdb_user: "elcm"